 The Authority adopts an annual operation budget on the modified accrual basis of accounting on or before June 30 for the ensuing fiscal year for the General Fund and Debt Service Fund.
-The Special Revenue fund is not budgeted because it is not legally required.
 The Board of Commissioners of the Authority must approve the annual budget.
 The legal level of budgetary control is at the fund level.